Fitton Baseball Field - Holy Cross Crusaders

 Stadium Info FANFARE Score: 2.57

-Hanover Insurance Park at Fitton Field 1 College St Worcester, MA 01610
+Fitton Baseball Field 1 College St Worcester, MA 01610

 Year Opened: 1905 Capacity: 3,000

 Baseball has been played at the College of the Holy Cross in Worcester (pronounced “Woo-stah” by locals), MA since 1876.
 The Crusaders have played on the site of Fitton Field since 1905.
-Properly named Hanover Insurance Park at Fitton Field, the ballpark is named in honor of the Reverend James Fitton, who donated the land on which the baseball and adjacent football stadium is located.
+The ballpark is named in honor of the Reverend James Fitton, who donated the land on which the baseball and adjacent football stadium is located.

 In addition to the Holy Cross baseball team, the Futures Collegiate Baseball League’s Worcester Bravehearts play here.
 Fitton Field has also hosted professional baseball in the past, as the Can-Am League’s Worcester Tornadoes spent eight seasons in the Heart of the Commonwealth before folding in 2012.
 During their time at Fitton Field, the Tornadoes installed lighting and permanent seating, bringing the venue up to professional standards.

 Over their long history, the Crusaders have qualified for 11 NCAA Tournaments, reaching the College World Series four times.
 Holy Cross won the national championship in 1952, remaining the only northeastern school to ever win the title in history.
-32 Crusader alumni have been drafted by Major League Baseball teams since the inception of the draft in 1965.
-78 alumni have appeared in the Major Leagues, the majority of whom played in the late 1800s and early 1900s.
+79 alumni have appeared in the Major Leagues, the majority of whom played in the late 1800s and early 1900s.
+Declan Cronin made his major league debut in 2023, becoming the first Crusader alumnus in almost 50 years to play in the Majors.

 Food & Beverage 0